AgentTorch/AgentTorch/README.md

 # 6. Issues
 The AgentTorch project is under active development and are continually fixing issues.
 Please feel free to leave a comment at [Troubleshooting issues](https://github.com/AgentTorch/AgentTorch/issues/1)

+## Citation
+If you use this project or code in your work, please cite it using the following BibTeX entry:

+@misc{authorlastname,
+title = {A framework for learning in agent-based models}, author = {Chopra, Ayush; Subramanian, Jayakumar; Krishnamurthy, Balaji; Raskar, Ramesh}, year = {2024}, howpublished = {23rd International Conference on Autonomous Agents and Multi-agent Systems}, }